Skip to Main Content

 However, this test is only accurate once the worms have matured enough to begin producing eggs.
 Unlike some other worms seen in dogs, you will not typically see hookworms in your dog's poop because the worms stay securely latched onto your pet's intestinal lining until the condition is treated.

-It takes 2-3 weeks for worms to reach maturity and begin producing eggs, for this reason, fecal floats may not be accurate in diagnosing hookworms in very young puppies.
+It takes two to three weeks for worms to reach maturity and begin producing eggs, for this reason, fecal floats may not be accurate in diagnosing hookworms in very young puppies.

 Treatment for Hookworm in Dogs

 A class of drugs called anthelmintics can be used to eliminate hookworms.
 These medications are typically given orally and rarely produce side effects.
-That said, these medications are only effective at killing adult hookworms so it will be necessary to repeat the treatment 2-3 weeks following the first treatment.
+That said, these medications are only effective at killing adult hookworms so it will be necessary to repeat the treatment two to three weeks following the first treatment.

 If your dog is suffering from severe anemia due to hookworms, a blood transfusion may be necessary to save your dog's life.